tak40/business-card/README.md

 ![Screenshot of the Business Card](images/screenshot.png)

+## Live Site

+You can view the live version of the business card [here](https://dynamic-biscuit-04b0c3.netlify.app/).

 ## Features

 - **Web Safe Font**: Implemented "Comic Sans MS" to give the card a unique, playful look.